Last updated on March 29, 2025

 King of the Pride | Illustration by Jonathan Kuo

 Rin and Seri makes for a very cute thematic build, but one that can also hold its own.
 I like the flexibility you have with building around this commander because you have a lot of cats and dogs to choose from, and you can decide if you want to focus on lifegain, damage, or tokens.
-While this isn’t the most competitive build out there, I think it is good enough to compete in casual games and it’s cute enough to make up for its relative lack of power.
+While this is more casual than competitive build out there, I think it is good enough to compete in Commander bracket 3 and it’s cute enough to make up for its relative lack of power.

 Follow Draftsim for awesome articles and set updates: